gwmarrah/colony-measurer/README.md

 imRepNums: The replicate numbers of the images.
 Must be a list.

 imType: the image type used.
 Must be a string.
 Ex. '.png'

+If any of these do not apply to your colony images just put NA.

 Importing the image files:
     The image files must be named like this: